beri336/beri336/README.md

 ### About Me

 💡 **Who am I?**
 I'm a passionate software developer and studying B.Sc.
 Computer Science.
-Currently working on **innovative projects** like GitBackupTool-Pro and CodeCraft!
+Currently working on **innovative projects** like AI-generated Unit Test Generation and CodeCraft!

 🌟 **What I enjoy:**
 - Building efficient and scalable software solutions.